Tom Phillips (Royal Navy officer): Force Z

-Shortly after midnight, Phillips' chief of staff radioed that the Royal Air Force was so pressed by giving ground support to land operations that the Admiral could expect no air cover off Singora.
+Shortly after midnight, Phillips's chief of staff radioed that the Royal Air Force was so pressed by giving ground support to land operations that the Admiral could expect no air cover off Singora.
 Japanese heavy bombers were already in southern Indochina, and General Douglas MacArthur had been asked to send General Lewis H. Brereton's B-17 Flying Fortresses to attack their bases.
 By this time, the Japanese invasion force was already well established in the peninsular section of Thailand, which had already surrendered.
 At Kota Bharu within British Malaya, there was bitter fighting in a series of rear guard actions fought desperately by British and native troops.
 But by the time the British warships arrived, their opportunity had passed; the vulnerable transports were already returning to base.
 Admiral Phillips did not realize this.